illinois-ceesd/mirgecom/doc/discretization.rst

 2. Adiabatic noslip wall
 3. Isothermal noslip wall

-Common to all implemented boundary treatments, we start by calculating or prescribing a boundary solution, $\b{Q}_{bc}$, for the exterior of the boundary face.
+Common to all implemented wall boundary treatments, we start by calculating or prescribing a boundary solution, $\b{Q}_{bc}$, for the exterior of the boundary face.
 The following sections will describe how each of the wall treatments compute the boundary solution, and then the remaining relevant quantities described above.